-- Guardians of the Galaxy and its sequel are set in the same years in which they were made, but all of the songs therein are from the 60's, 70's and 80's.
+- Guardians of the Galaxy and its sequel are both set in 2014, but all of the songs therein are from the '60s and '70s.
 Peter Quill was raised on these songs by his late mother, and when he was the subject of an Alien Abduction all he had with him was one cassette she had made for him with those songs on it.
 He later acquires a second cassette and eventually an MP3 player, but the songs are still from the same era.

 - The Big Chill is about a group of friends reuniting after one of their high school friends killed himself.
-They gather and stay at one of the friend's old houses and reflect over their lives and that of their late friend set to the sounds of the 1960's songs they all grew up enjoying.
+They gather and stay at one of the friends' old house and reflect over their lives and that of their late friend set to the sounds of the 1960s songs they all grew up enjoying.

 - The Sting featured the ragtime standard "The Entertainer" by Scott Joplin in its credits sequence.
 Many viewers were under the impression that this was a period-appropriate piece of music for the film's 1936 setting, but the piece was actually composed in 1902.

 - Spider-Man: Homecoming has an '80s theme for the Homecoming dance so many of the songs in the soundtrack, including a web-swinging montage having nothing to do with the dance, are '80s tunes.

 - Lilo & Stitch uses mostly old Elvis Presley songs in its soundtrack, despite taking place in the present day.
 This was done to highlight Lilo's eccentricities; a girl her age would be listening to contemporary pop, instead of songs from almost fifty years earlier.
 It's also implied to be a connection to her late parents.

 - Alastor of Hazbin Hotel is accompanied by old timey music and sound effects, as befits his nature as the stylish Radio Demon.